 - Where I live – home, suburb and town

 - Travel – online booking of tickets, online maps and transports systems, making travel arrangements, transport timetables, what to pack and describing travel experiences

 - Hotels – making reservations using online hotel sites and describing accommodation

 - Going to the doctor’s and visiting the pharmacy when travelling

 - Invitations and arranging outings

 - Discussing present, past and future experiences

 More precise detail is found in the Curriculum Handbook for the relevant year level.

 Students are also exposed to the culture of the target language via films, video clips, language earning technologies, research, reading and food tastings.
-Students learn about the geography, history, land-use, products and lifestyle of France, the other 45 French speaking countries in the world and Germany.
+Students learn about the geography, history, land-use, products and lifestyle of France, the other 45 French speaking countries in the world.

 Language assistants have been invaluable in sharing contemporary culture and language with the students, and in promoting proficiency in the language through small group conversation and language games.